XiNNiW/xinniw.github.io/_posts/2018-12-24-autoharp-samples.md

 ---

 My uncle recently gave me my grandmother's autoharp.
 I really love the instruments and think the strings sound super unique.
-I recorded each string and created a sample pack of the recordings so I could use them in tidalcycles and other tools that I use to make music.
+I recorded each string and created a sample pack of the recordings so i could use them in tidalcycles and other tools that I use to make music.

 If you want to play with the samples they are available for download here: [lile autoharp samples ]({{site.url}}/downloads)